Skip to content

 CTA Scenario Approach

-If a scenario mentions “mass communications” or “email campaigns beyond current limits,” you do NOT have to jump straight to Marketing Cloud.
+If a scenario mentions “mass communications” or “email campaigns beyond current limits,” do not jump straight to Marketing Cloud.
 Acknowledge it as an option, but also propose lighter alternatives (integrated SMTP, Account Engagement for B2B).
-Judges value seeing that you considered cost and complexity trade-offs.
+Judges want to see that cost and complexity trade-offs were considered.

 When to recommend: The scenario requires Customer 360 unification across multiple data sources, real-time segmentation, identity resolution across systems, or a unified data layer for AI/analytics.